HeLP Legal Services Clinic

 Under the supervision of clinical faculty, students work on cases involving childhood disability, housing conditions, education, access to healthcare and the drafting of wills and advanced directives.
 Our clients are low-income residents of the Metro Atlanta area, whose children are receiving care at Children’s Healthcare of Atlanta.

-Law 6090 is a three-credit hour course offered in the fall and spring semesters.
+Law 6090 is a four-credit hour course offered in the fall and spring semesters.
 Students develop basic lawyering skills such as client interviewing, counseling and representation, negotiation, research and drafting, and case management through this interdisciplinary learning experience.
 Watch a video about our students’ experience in the clinic.

 Weekly class sessions cover substantive and procedural law, as well as discussions of specific case issues.
 Students meet weekly with their assigned supervisor to evaluate case progress.
 Students are required to complete an average of seven hours of case work per week exclusive of class time.